 What is there to do at the Woudagemaal?

 The Woudagemaal was built in 1920 to pump away the excess water in Friesland.
 Until that time, large parts of Friesland were submerged during the winter.
 The D.F.
 Woudagemaal, that can pump away over 4000 cubic meters of water per minute, or 6 million cubic meters per day, changed that.
+At full power, it would be able to empty an Olympic-size swimming pool in just 35 seconds!
 Even today, this steam-powered pumping station is still operational and open to the public one week each year.
 It’s an event that is definitely worth witnessing!